 Image via Pixabay

 Step 1: Finding Good Contractors

 The first question you need to ask yourself is what type of project needs to be done.
 If it is a small, specific project, such as cabinetry, your best bet would be with a contractor who specializes in what you need done.
 If it is a medium-sized project and doesn’t include any structural changes to your home, you probably just need a general contractor.
-If it is a substantially large project, you will need either an architect who can approve structural changes or a designer who specializes in doing what a contractor and an architect do.
+If it is a substantially large project, you will need either an architect (and, in some cases, a licensed structural engineer) who can approve structural changes or a designer who specializes in doing what a contractor and an architect do.

 When you’ve determined the type of contractor you need, it’s time to sit down and do some research.
 Ask friends and colleagues to see if anyone you know and trust has any personal recommendations for contractors that they’ve used.
 You can also ask any local real estate agents or local suppliers, as they often rub shoulders with contractors in their field.
 Searching for local contractors on the Internet is an easy way to start if you cannot get any personal recommendations.
 Be sure to check if the contractors you are interested in have professional, up-to-date websites and if they have any ratings or reviews of them on the web.
 It’s a good idea to search their names with key words such as “scam” or “rip-off” before determining that a contractor is the right one for you.

 There’s no definitive number of contractors that you should call, but there are plenty of horror stories of bad contractors.
 That’s why it’s important to settle on a hefty list of 10-12 contractors to call based on your initial research.
 Your goal is to find 4-6 contractors during those phone calls that you feel good about and would like to meet with in person.